mstatt/DocNovus/README.md

     >> cp wkhtmltox/bin/wk* /usr/local/bin/
     ************************************************************************
-    Inital Run Uncomment the following lines (128-131) to download the NLTK resources, After the 1st run you can remove or commnt them out.
+    Inital Run Uncomment the following lines (128-131) to download the NLTK resources, After the 1st run you can remove or comment them out.
     ************************************************************************

 ************************************************************************